 Instructions

-- Sieve the flour into a large bowl.
-Add salt and cold butter in small pieces.
-Rub the butter into the flour until it resembles crumbs.
-Add the water and knead the dough.
-Work quick so the dough does not get too warm.
-Wrap in plastic wrap and let rest in the fridge 30-60 minutes.
+1. Sift the flour into a large bowl.
+Add the salt and cold butter (in small pieces).
+Rub everything between your fingers until you get crumbles.
+Add the water and mix/knead to create a dough.
+Work quickly, so the dough does not get too warm.
+Wrap in plastic wrap and let the dough rest in the fridge for about 45-60 minutes.

-- Preheat the oven to 350˚F (180°C).
-Grease a 10 inch tart tin.
-On a floured surface roll out the dough a little bit bigger than the tart tin.
-Carefully place the pastry into the tin and press the dough to the bottom and the sides.
-Place in the fridge for another 10 minutes to cool down.
+2. Preheat the oven to 350°F (180°C).
+Grease a 10-inch tart tin with loose bottom* lightly.
+Roll out the dough on a floured surface to a circle that is slightly larger than the tart tin.
+Transfer the dough to the tart tin and press to the bottom and sides.
+Place in the fridge for an additional 10 minutes or so.

-- Take the tin out of the fridge, line with baking parchment and fill with (baking) beans or a second tin bit smaller than the one with the dough.
-Blind bake for 15-20 minutes.
-The edges should be slightly golden in color.
+3. Take the tart tin out of the fridge, place a piece of baking parchment on top, and fill it up with baking beans* (or a second slightly smaller baking tin) to keep the dough in place.
+Bake the tart crust for about 15-20 minutes – you want edges that have a slightly golden color.
 Take out of the oven and set aside.

-- For the filling cut the mozzarella into very small pieces.
-Grate the other cheeses and mix all with the sour cream.
-Add the salt and other seasoning and stir in.
-You have to taste – add chili powder or other herbs if you want it spicier.
+4. For the filling cut the mozzarella into very small pieces (or grate coarsely).
+Grate the other cheeses finely and mix everything with the sour cream.
+Add the salt and season with the spices.
+If you like it hot(ter) you can also add some chili powder for some extra heat.
 Set aside.

-- Wash the vegetables and cut into thin strips with a vegetable slicer or a sharp knife (I would recommend the slicer).
-The strips should have about the same height – so you might have to half them or cut parts off.
+5. Wash and dry the veggies.
+Cut them into thin strips with a vegetable slicer* or a sharp knife (I recommend the slicer).
+The strips should have about the same thickness and width – you might have to cut them in half or cut parts off.
 You will need a lot of those strips, so keep slicing.
-When done, place flat on a plate and season with salt and pepper.
+When done, place them on a plate and season them with some salt and pepper.

-- Preheat the oven to 375˚F (190°C).
-Fill the cheese-mix into the pre-baked crust and spread evenly.
-On a chopping board or a large cake lifter start rolling the vegetables, by starting with one strip of carrot for example in a tight circle and then wrap zucchini or eggplant strips around.
-Play around with the different vegetable strips so you get a nice color mix at the end.
-The carrots strips will be the toughest to wrap, because they are not as flexible as the zucchini or eggplant strips.
-Continue wrappin’n’rollin until your circle of rolled vegetables is roughly 10 inches in diameter.
-Carefully let the vegetables slide down the chopping board or cake lifter onto the cheese filling of the tart (a helping hand might be good here).
-Season with salt and pepper and brush with some olive oil.
-Bake for 40-50 minutes.
-If the vegetables start to get too dark, cover with some aluminum foil and continue baking.
-Serve warm with sour cream dip for example.
+6. Preheat the oven to 375°F (190°C).
+Fill the cheese & sour cream mixture into the pre-baked crust and spread evenly.
+On a chopping board or a large cake lifter*, start rolling up the veggies.
+Start with a first veggie strip and roll it up tightly, then wrap more veggie strips around that – alternating the different veggies to create a nice color pattern.
+The carrots strips will be the toughest to work with because they are less flexible than the zucchini or eggplant strips.
+Continue wrapping’ n ’rolling until you got one big roll in the size of your tart tin (roughly).
+Carefully let the big veggie roll slide down the board or cake lifter onto the cheese filling inside the tart crust – a helping hand might be good here to get everything in the right place.
+Add more veggie strips around the edges if there are gaps and press everything a bit down into the filling.
+Season with some more salt and pepper and brush with olive oil.
+Bake for about 40-50 minutes in the preheated oven.
+If your veggies are getting a bit too dark, cover them with some aluminum foil or baking parchment and continue baking.
+Serve warm with a sour cream dip, for example.

 Notes